tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/kableextra.md

 ---
-title: "Create a publication-ready regression table with kableExtra in R"
+title: "Create a publication-ready LaTeX regression table with `kableExtra` in R"
-description: "An example showing useful functions of the kableExtra package to improve your Modelsummary output in R"
+description: "An example showing useful functions of the kableExtra package to improve your `modelsummary` output in R"
 keywords: "kableextra, kable, latex, modelsummary, regression, model, table, R"
 draft: false
 weight: 6